bsojapan/bsojapan.github.io/static/02_earth/ga_midworks.md

 #### Angel Interceptor

 This is Spectrum's primary supersonic single-seat interceptor fighter deployed at Cloudbase for use against the Mysterons.
-The aircraft is a special Cloudbase variant of the World Force Air Force's "Viper Jet"; it utilizes non-retractable skids for landing gear.
+The aircraft is a special Cloudbase variant of the World Force Air Force's "Viper Jet"; it utilizes retractable front skids for landing gear.
 It is piloted by the "Angels," an all-female pilot team that includes members such as White, Destiny, and Symphony.
 It reaches a top speed of Mach 4 (approximately 4,800 km/h) and can execute an emergency launch from Cloudbase's inclined catapult in mere seconds.